SirvanD/MyTaxi/README.md

 - To run the application run `expo start`
 - If you have Xcode installed, click option "Run on iOS simulator"
 - You can also scan the QR code on your phone if your device is on the same network as your machine.
-- Please replace GOOGLE_MAPS_APIKEY with your own key with these APIS enabled: Google Maps Directions Api ,Google Maps Directions Api
+- Please replace GOOGLE_MAPS_APIKEY with your own key with these APIs enabled: Google Maps Directions Api ,Google Maps Directions Api

 ## Bugs and Future Work